oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 If any operand is `null`, the operator returns false.

+If at least one operand is non-numeric and the operands have different types, the expression involving the `gt` operator is invalid.

 ##### ##subsubsubsubsec Greater Than or Equal

 The `ge` operator returns true if the left operand is greater than or equal to the right operand, otherwise it returns false.

 See rules for [`gt`](#GreaterThan) and [`eq`](#Equals) for details.

+If at least one operand is non-numeric and the operands have different types, the expression involving the `ge` operator is invalid.

 ##### ##subsubsubsubsec Less Than